Icinga/icinga2/doc/8-differences-between-icinga-1x-and-2.md

 ## <a id="differences-1x-2-users"></a> Users

 Contacts have been renamed to Users (same for groups).
-A user does not only provide attributes and macros used for notifications, but is also used for authorization checks.
+A user does not only provide attributes and custom attributes used for notifications, but is also used for authorization checks.

 In Icinga 2 notification commands are not directly associated with users.